FilipGembec-dev/explicit_hdl_modeling_processor/README.md

 # Explicit_hdl_modeling_processor
 This project displays designing a processor using explicit verilog expressions in the state machine.

+The processor is designed to be used with the vivado deisgn suite, the assembly copiler compiles the code to vivado prendly memory file syntax.

 This processor is a 8 bit machine with 16 bit arithmetic opeartions.
 It has instructions for switchin data from 8 bit registers to the 16 bit registers and back.